Keyword research guide: focus on intent and conversion

 Our technical stack:

-Schema.org optimization for rich snippets
+- Schema.org optimisation for rich snippets

-Core Web Vitals improvement (ranking factor)
+- Core Web Vitals improvement (ranking factor)

-Mobile-first indexing optimization
+- Mobile-first indexing optimisation

-Page speed enhancement (conversion factor)
+- Page speed enhancement (conversion factor)

 Real client transformations (concrete figures)